richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

     - **SQL Server**: configure column master keys and column encryption keys using **SQL Server** Management Studio or PowerShell; enable client‑side encryption by specifying Column Encryption Setting=Enabled in the connection string
     - **Azure SQL**: integrate with Azure Key Vault for key management; enable Always Encrypted through the Azure portal or PowerShell and set Column Encryption Setting=Enabled in the connection string

+    - **Encryption types**
+      - **Deterministic**: same plaintext always produces the same ciphertext, which lets you do equality joins and filters
+      - **Randomized**: produces different ciphertexts for the same plaintext, giving stronger protection but no support for searching or joining

 - **Storage Encryption**: apply encryption at the storage layer to protect database files and backups at rest
   - **SQL Server**: use BitLocker to encrypt volumes hosting database files and ensure backup targets reside on encrypted media
   - **Azure SQL**: rely on Azure Storage Service Encryption, which automatically encrypts database files and backups using Microsoft‑managed or customer‑managed keys in Azure Key Vault